UzenUPozitiv4ik/gpt-image-2-skill/README.md

 ## Recommendation

-For best results, use Codex or the API with high quality image generation.
+For best results, use Codex or the API with high quality.

 ## Output Style